-To create a route using the Route Edit Map Page:
+To create a route using the Route Edit Map page:

-- 1. Press MENU twice to display the Main Menu. - Use the ROCKER to highlight the Route tab and press the MENU key to display the route options page, or highlight the first available blank route slot, and press ENTER.
+- .
+Press MENU twice to display the Main Menu page. - Use the ROCKER to highlight the Route tab and press the MENU key to display the route options page, or highlight the first available blank route slot, and press ENTER.
 (Skip to step 4 if you use this method.) - Select the New Route option, and press ENTER. - 4.
 To add an existing waypoint or map item to the route, use the pointer to select the waypoint or map item, and press ENTER.
 Map items do not appear in the waypoint list.
-To create a waypoint from a map item, see page 21. - 5.
-To add a new waypoint to the route, use the map pointer to select the map location, and press ENTER.
+To create a waypoint from a map item, see page 21. - To add a new waypoint to the route, use the map pointer to select the map location, and press ENTER.
 Press ENTER again to confirm the new waypoint.
-You can also change the name and symbol of the new waypoint (see page 8).
-As you add each new waypoint to the route, the data window at the top of the map display shows the waypoint/ - window at the top of the map display shows the waypoint/ map item name, bearing and distance from your location, and coordinates of the pointer.
+You can also change the name and symbol of the new waypoint (see page 8). - As you add each new waypoint to the route, the data window at the top of the map display shows the waypoint/ map item name, bearing and distance from your location, and coordinates of the pointer.
 The bottom of the display shows the number of available and used points.
 A route line appears on the map to indicate each completed leg, and a dotted line appears indicating the distance and bearing to the arrow pointer from the last route waypoint. - Repeat steps 4 and 5 until you have finished defining all route waypoints.

-When finished, press QUIT twice to return to the Route List Page.
-Highlight Edit as Text, and press ENTER to return to the Route Review Page.
+When finished, press QUIT twice to return to the Route List page.
+Highlight Edit as Text, and press ENTER to return to the Route Review page.